lukeweston1234/MangaReader-PDF-Downloader/README.md

+/// The manga reader website is no longer active

 This script can convert a number of jpegs for a series into a single PDF file.
 For example, an input of: